 6. Regarding GWA of the fungal genome for variation in virulence among the fungal isolates, it is quite surprising that the authors mapped the fungal sequence reads to an outdated B. cinerea genome.
 The methods section reports that read data were mapped to an improved draft genome of strain T4 published in 2012.
 First of all, strain T4 is a very poorly pathogenic strain.
 Secondly this genome was far from complete and its annotation was poor.
 Thirdly this genome was not deposited in NCBI, and only accessible through the Broad Institute Fungal Genome website until that access was discontinued in 2016.
 It is therefore no longer possible for readers to retrieve the B. cinerea genes with gene IDs “BcT4_xxxx” (as used in Table S3a).
 A gapless genome of B. cinerea strain B05.10 (with a community-curated annotation) is available since June 2016 at the EnsemblFungi platform of EBI.
 The publication describing this gapless genome was online in the spring of 2016.
 The authors are aware of this, since they do use gene IDs from this gapless genome in Table S3a as well.
 However, it seems that the initial GWA mapping was done on the imperfect genome of strain T4 and the outcome of the analysis was subsequently converted to orthologs in B05.10.
 The GWA mapping of SNP data on the gapless B05.10 genome might have yielded a more reliable and comprehensive outcome.

-<Response>
+<Response> In conjunction with the GEMMA analysis, we have utilized the B05.10 genome to re-call all the SNPs.
+This showed that the general architecture results stayed largely the same and the architecture of the traits is similar.
+It should be noted that the general virulence of the reference genome is not inherently linked to the validity of the SNP calls.
+Additionally, the total number of SNPs called with regards to T4 or B05.10 was not significantly different.
+Interestingly, the B05.10 reference genome identified more SNPs with a MAF less than 0.20 suggesting that it is somewhat of a minor genome within the species.
+We would like to note that when the B05.10 gapless genome was published was the first time we were alerted to this genome and this manuscript was in a full draft stage and that led us to be hesitant to conduct the entire process again.
+We had cross-annotated the gene codes to allow translation.
+To increase potential reliability, we focused any candidate causal discussion on genes that were found using both SNP sets and both algorithms suggesting that they are not susceptible to variation between these.
+We hope that this is sufficient.

 7. In addition, the authors describe in the methods section that the “SNPs were annotated using SNPdat ….. from the T4 gene models for genomic DNA by linking the SNP to genes within a 2kbp window”.
 It should be noted that intergenic regions in many fungi, including B. cinerea, are often short, at times shorter than 0.5 kbp.
 Choosing windows of 2 kb surrounding the start and stop of a particular gene may wrongly assign a SNP to the neighbouring gene(s).
 Examining Table S3a suggests that this appears to have happened: there are several physically clustered genes in the table (BcT4_6000, 6001, 6002, 6003; BcT4_8803, 8805).
 I would encourage the authors to repeat the SNP mapping on the new, gapless, publicly available B. cinerea genome and use a smaller window, or possibly limit the analysis to the coding region only.